You can’t make more time as you lead through the in-between.

 This phase is often misunderstood.
 It’s treated as something to fix, bypass, or move through as quickly as possible.
 But that urgency is part of the problem.

-Here, leaders outgrow old ways of being.
-Clear answers give way to better questions.
-Control gives way to a steadier, inner authority.
+Here, leaders outgrow their old ways of being.
+Clear answers are replaced by better questions.
+Control transforms into a steadier inner authority.

-Though this phase can feel uncomfortable, slow, and unfamiliar, it is also where mature leadership is formed.
+Though this phase can feel uncomfortable, slow, and unfamiliar, it is where leadership matures at a deeper level.

 Your guide through the in-between: